 || XAVC 10 bit

-I have mentioned this video in a previous article, but if you haven't seen it, this compares the C300 to the FS7.
+I have mentioned this video in a previous article, but if you haven't seen it, it compares the C300 to the FS7.
 The one worrying thing is the purple fringing issue here on the FS7.
 You can clearly see it if you look at where the trees meet the blue of the sky.
 Hopefully this is just a minor problem and will be fixed in a software update.

 If you are interested in buying the FS7, it is well worth reading the whole article at The Delivery Men.
-I can imagine lots of self shooting directors using this camera, as welll as small production companies that want to buy their own afforadable kit.

 With the FS7 out with great specs and an affordable price tag Canon had to respond with something, so what have they done to improve the C300?
 A good improvement in the C300 mark ii is the removable cables connecting the LCD module to the camera.
 The number of C300 rental cameras I have seen with broken cables that have been replace by Canon is unreal.
 Crazy when you think the camera has to be sent off to Canon, loosing the owner shooting days.
 (In the picture the Japanese says "Monitor Unit" - (this is the first time my limited Japanese has ever been useful on my blog)